 Chiropractic adjustments can correct alignment problems that put pressure on nerve tissue.
 Our chiropractic methods include the low-force, instrument-assisted Activator Technique, which is completely safe, highly effective, and very easy on the body.
 We can also advise you on how to strengthen your spinal support or rehabilitate an acute injury, along with lifestyle counseling and other wellness guidance to help you maintain a healthier spine and nervous system going forward.

-Are you ready to get your leg back into comfortable working order again?
+Are you ready to get your leg back into a comfortable working order again?
 Start by getting your spine fixed at Total Wellness Center.
 Call our Aurora clinic at (303) 627-7995 for an appointment so we can study your condition and prescribe a personalized sciatica treatment plan!